codership/documentation/galeracluster/source/training/tutorials/safe-to-bootstrap-feature.rst

 .. rst-class:: section-heading
 .. rubric:: Practice

 Similar to restoring from backup, restarting the entire cluster is an operation that deserves practice.
 In addition the data consistency protections provided by Galera, having a proven sequence of steps to perform when the occasion arises will reduce downtime and decrease the chance of accidental data loss.
-Last but not least, it will lower the stress on the administrator, which is an important goal in its own right!
+Last but not least, it will lower the stress on the administrator, which is an important goal in its own right.